 There is plenty to see and do in Nairobi to keep visitors occupied while passing through.
 The David Sheldrick Elephant Orphanage and the giraffes of Giraffe Manor are perennial favourites, and tours of Kibera (Africa's largest slum) offer a stark insight into the reality of life for 250,000 of Nairobi's poorest citizens.
 The city also offers the best shopping in East Africa.

 Nairobi: where to stay

 There are plenty of hotels to choose between.
 The best value is to be found in the city centre, amongst hotels such as the Norfolk, Serena, Fairview and Palacina which all offer good accommodation.
-The affluent residential area of Karen is home to the best hotels, including Giraffe Manor, House of Waine and Karen Blixen Cottages.
+The affluent residential area of Karen is home to the best hotels, House of Waine and Karen Blixen Cottages.

 A really unique overnight experience is the famous Giraffe Manor,

 where you can have breakfast with these angelic animals.
 It is one of the only places where you can get so close to African wildlife.
 The giraffes have been their since it was opened up as an orphanage, and continues to be home to these very happy long necked guests...
 Definitely makes for a breakfast to remember!